Kathleen Folbigg: Woman jailed over infant deaths pardoned

 The 55-year-old's case has been described as one of Australia's greatest miscarriages of justice.

-New South Wales Attorney General Michael Daley on Monday announced the inquiry, which finished in March, had concluded there was reasonable doubt as to the guilt of Ms Folbigg on each offence.

-"Kathleen Folbigg should be released from custody as soon as possible," he said.
-"She has now been pardoned."
+Ms Folbigg has always maintained her innocence, but was in 2003 jailed for 25 years for the murders of three of her children, and the manslaughter of her first son, Caleb.

+Each child died suddenly between 1989 and 1999, aged between 19 days and 19 months, with prosecutors at her trial alleging she had smothered them.

-Previous appeals and a separate 2019 inquiry into the case found no grounds for reasonable doubt, and gave greater weight to circumstantial evidence in her original trial.
+Previous appeals and a separate 2019 inquiry into the case found no grounds for reasonable doubt, and gave greater weight to circumstantial evidence in Ms Folbigg's original trial.

-But at the new inquiry, headed by Judge Tom Bathurst, prosecutors accepted evidence about gene mutations had cast reasonable doubt on Ms Folbigg's convictions.
+But at the fresh inquiry, headed by retired judge Tom Bathurst, prosecutors accepted that research on gene mutations had changed their understanding of the children's deaths.

+New South Wales (NSW) Attorney General Michael Daley on Monday announced that Mr Bathurst had come to the "firm view" there was reasonable doubt that Ms Folbigg was guilty of each offence.

+As a result, the NSW governor had signed a full pardon, and ordered Ms Folbigg's immediate release from prison.